 Long-acting injectable medicines have already shown great promise for HIV therapy and prevention and have demonstrated impact in several other applications such as contraception and schizophrenia.
 This sets a precedent for the wide-ranging and currently untapped impact achievable across malaria prophylaxis, tuberculosis prevention and hepatitis C virus cure.

-This project will truly expand global knowledge in long acting injectable development, regulation of this technology and its administration in healthcare provision.
+This project will expand global knowledge in long-acting injectable product development, regulation of the technology and its administration in healthcare provision.

-The LONGEVITY project will significantly impact the treatment of malaria, tuberculosis and hepatitis C therapies in various ways.
+The LONGEVITY project can be transformational to the treatment of malaria, tuberculosis and hepatitis C therapies in various ways;

 Malaria is a huge burden in the poorest nations, disproportionately affecting children under five and those residing in rural areas.
 Approximately 92% of malaria cases and 93% of malaria deaths are within lower and middle-income countries.
 In 2017 children under five accounted for 61% of malaria deaths worldwide.
 These statistics can be reduced by tackling the issue of non-adherence and control of the disease.
-An anti-malarial long acting injectible prophylactic will address the lack of adherence to oral medicines while adding a key tool to support World Health Organisation control strategies.
-A long acting injectable chemoprophylactic will allow transmission control and aid future strategies to eliminate the disease.
+An anti-malarial long-acting injectable prophylactic will address the lack of adherence to oral medicines while adding a key tool to support World Health Organisation control strategies.
+A long-acting injectable chemoprophylactic will allow transmission control and aid future strategies to eliminate the disease.